 Top Schools with Electrical Engineering and Electronics Programs

-|Arkansas Tech University||Technical certificate programs||Russellville, AR|
+|Arkansas Tech University||Offers technical certificate programs||Russellville, AR|

-|Bloomsburg University of Pennsylvania||New wing on the Hartline Science Center features laboratories with state-of-the-art equipment||Bloomsburg, PA|
+|Bloomsburg University of Pennsylvania||The Hartline Science Center features laboratories with state-of-the-art equipment||Bloomsburg, PA|

-|Bucknell University||Over 150 campus-based clubs and organizations||Lewisburg, PA|
+|Bucknell University||Has over 150 campus-based clubs and organizations||Lewisburg, PA|

-|Capitol College||Houses Centers of Excellence for scientific subject areas||Laurel, MD|
+|Capitol Technology University||Houses the Centers of Excellence for scientific subject areas||Laurel, MD|

 |Indiana Institute of Technology||Includes several satellite campuses in the area||Fort Wayne, IN|

-|Michigan Technological University||Enterprise Program for student technicians and engineers||Houghton, MI|
+|Michigan Technological University||Has the Enterprise Program for student technicians and engineers||Houghton, MI|